Sanielia/Sanielia/tournaments.md

   - Wasteland Story - Organizer and Judge from 9 I 2024 to 31 III 2024,
   - XXV Anniversary Championships Warmup - Organizer, Judge from 25 II 2024 to 5 V 2024
   - XXV Anniversary Championship by Lenovo Legion - Organizer, Judge
+- TyraCup - Judge from 2 XII 2025 to now.